christhekeele/mnemonix/README.md

 Available features are:

+- `Mnemonix.Features.Map` - The key-value manipulation you know and love
-- `Mnemonix.Bump` - Increment/decrement integer values
+- `Mnemonix.Features.Bump` - Increment/decrement integer values
-- `Mnemonix.Expiry` - Set entries to remove themselves from the store with a ttl
+- `Mnemonix.Features.Expiry` - Set entries to remove themselves from the store with a ttl

 ## Installation